Sep9

 Teaches rather than become cynical or critical when our comfortable, safe, and secure lives are challenged, have the courage to change.

-Prepares believers how some will see our devotional committed as too over the top, that we’re too fanatical or too radical in our Christian faith.
+Prepares how some will see our devotional commitment as too over the top, that we’re too fanatical or too radical in our Christian faith.

 Calls for wanting a preacher who tells it like it is, and not one who always makes you feel comfortable and secure in your sin.

-Teaches how real proof of character is seen in the fruit produced in a persons life regardless of lifestyle, status, or social standing.
-(V. 19)
+Teaches how real proof of character is seen in the fruit produced in a persons life.
+(Time and truth walk together) (V. 19)

 - Posted by David Costa/